VirtuosoResearch/virtuosoresearch.github.io/README.md

 # Add a Blog Post
 Please follow [Create A Blog Post](/CreateBlogPost.md) to post a blog.

 Acknowledgement: Thanks to Allen Ye for putting up the website.
-Thanks for Jinhong Yu for launching it on GitHub Pages.
+Thanks to Jinhong Yu for launching it on GitHub Pages.
 Feel free to use this template to build your own website if you like ours!